Contains spoilers for Line of Duty season five.

 Expect to also see more of Fleming and Arnott’s personal lives as they struggle with the balance between love, family and work.

-Line of Duty will return to BBC One next year.
+Line of Duty will return to BBC One early in 2021.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.